Civil engineering and geodesy – a fully-fledged geodesy degree programme

 At the end of their studies, students show with their Bachelor's thesis that they can independently work on a problem from the field of geodesy using scientific methods.

 The details of the degree programme can be found in the study regulations and the module handbook.
-They can be found on the download pages of the Office for Student Affairs of the Department of Civil and Environmental Engineering.
-The semester course and examination schedule are also stored there.
+They can be found on the of the Department of Civil and Environmental Engineering.
+The semester course and examination schedule are also stored there. download pages of the Office for Student Affairs